changeworld/azure-docs.it-it/articles/synapse-analytics/spark/apache-spark-version-support.md

 ## <a name="java-version"></a>Versione Java

-Apache Spark in Azure Synapse include Java versione 1.8.0_222
+Apache Spark in Azure sinapsi include Java version 1.8.0 _272

 ## <a name="scala-version"></a>Versione di Scala